vishwajit-vishnu/vishwajit-vishnu.github.io/_posts/Deep Learning with NLP/2025-03-06-ConciseRAG.md

 TODO: Write from here on.

+# 1. How to optimize indexes for RAG system ?

+# 2. How to optimize user query for RAG system ?

+# 3. Optimize NSFW parameters for vector index based RAG

+# 4. Post Retrieval processing

+# 5. How to measure the performance of your RAG system (offline and online metrics)

 This [Article](https://fishi.devtail.io/weblog/2015/06/25/computing-large-binomial-coefficients-modulo-prime-non-prime/) with link.

 이 In this article, I'll explain what I learned in high school about how to find the binomial coefficient, and especially how to deal with it when the numbers grow and I run out of time in the usual way.